OpenLiberty/open-liberty-operator/CONTRIBUTING.md

 # Contributing to the Open Liberty Operator

-There are multiple ways to contribute: report bugs, fix bugs, contribute code, improve documentation, etc. You must follow the established process and guidelines.
+There are multiple ways to contribute: report bugs, request features, fix bugs, contribute code, improve documentation, etc. You must follow the established process and guidelines.

 We welcome your contributions!